danielpeach/java-plugin/README.md

-# JVM Plugin
+# Java Plugin

-JVM plugin is a client-side implementation of [go-plugin](https://github.com/hashicorp/go-plugin).
+`java-plugin` is a client-side implementation of [go-plugin](https://github.com/hashicorp/go-plugin).
 You can use it to run plugins written in Go (or any language, but Go is best supported) from a JVM application.

 ## Features

-JVM plugin implements many of `go-plugin`'s features:
+`java-plugin` implements many of `go-plugin`'s features:

 - Bidirectional communication
 - Complex arguments and return values